 Burglary

-A burglary occurs when a person enters a building to commit a crime within the perimeters of the property.
+A burglary occurs when a person enters a building to commit a crime within the perimeter of the property.
 When the building in question is a home, a vessel, a floating house, or a trailer, it is considered first-degree burglary.
 The penalties for first-degree burglary can go up to six years in state prison.

 Breaking into any other type of building (like business buildings) is considered a second-degree burglary.
 The penalty for second-degree burglary can go up to one year in county jail.